hyperkai/typing/docs/reference/generics.rst

 You may have seen type hints like ``list[str]`` or ``dict[str, int]`` in Python code.
 A ``list[str]`` isn't just a list, it's a list of strings.
 A type with type arguments `type[type arguments]` is called *generic types*.
-A generic type can set its type arguments to the variables, and method parameters and return value in a generic class and the variables, parameters and return value in a generic function.
+A generic type can pass its type arguments explicitly or implicitly to the type parameters of a generic class or function to set the variables, and method parameters and return value in the generic class or the variables, parameters and return value in the generic function.

 You can define your own generic classes that take type arguments, similar to built-in types such as ``list[X]``.
 Note that such user-defined generics are a